jrennr/GitHub.io/README.md

-This is an analysis of bacterial data for several volunteers.
+This is an analysis of bacterial data from several volunteers.

-geeksforgeeks.com